If you find you are worried about meeting your mortgage repayments, Manchester Building Society will try to help you.

 - If you have had a Buy to Let mortgage we may obtain a charge against your home.

-- If you do not make an arrangement to repay the shortfall debt, we could take repossession proceedings against your home.
+- If you do not make an arrangement to repay the shortfall debt on a Buy to Let mortgage, we could take repossession proceedings against your home.